phamous2day/trailstraverserallstar/README.md

 This work is licensed under a [Creative Commons Attribution-NonCommercial 4.0 International License.](http://creativecommons.org/licenses/by-nc/4.0/)

-This game, "Trails-Traverser All-Star", was crafted under the guidance of the mozilla tutorial, "HTML5 Games Workshop" by Belén "Benko" Albeza" [@ladybenko](https://twitter.com/ladybenko)
+"Trails-Traverser All-Star", was crafted under the guidance of the mozilla tutorial, "HTML5 Games Workshop" by Belén "Benko" Albeza" [@ladybenko](https://twitter.com/ladybenko)

 - Character mascot designs are by Salesforce and Github
 - Background stock-music is from [Memoraphile @ You're Perfect Studio](https://opengameart.org/content/gone-fishin)